13 Clever Uses for Resealable Bags You’ll Wish You Knew Sooner

 Create a cedar closet

 Cedar closets smell great, and, more important, they repel moths.
 If you aren’t lucky enough to have a cedar closet, you can easily create the next best thing.
-Fill a sealable bag with cedar chips—the kind you buy at a pet store for the hamster cage.
+Fill resealable bags with cedar chips—the kind you buy at a pet store for the hamster cage.
 Zip it closed, then punch several small holes in it.
 Hang the bag in your closet (a pants hanger is handy for this) and let the cedar smell do its work.
 You can also create a sachet to freshen up musty drawers.
 Fill the bag with potpourri—flower petals, a few crushed fragrant leaves, and a couple of drops of aromatic oil.
 Punch a bunch of small holes in the bag, then place it in the drawer.

 Make a DIY shoe form

 Even if you don’t have your own shoe forms, you don’t have to worry about your shoes losing their shape when you aren’t wearing them.
-Crumple up some plastic bags to stuff the toes of your off-season shoes with and they’ll be just like you left them when you pick them back up.
+Crumple up some resealable bags to stuff the toes of your off-season shoes with and they’ll be just like you left them when you pick them back up.

 Learn the best ways to clean white sneakers.